-HELSINKI - During the summer, Nordea’s Business Innovation Unit ran a pop-up innovation lab with five students with varying academic backgrounds.
-The team was given a problem each Monday which they worked on using Google’s Sprint process and tasked to have a tested prototype ready by each Friday.
-The initial six week program was extended by two additional weeks due to the extensive interest it received.
+HELSINKI - During the summer, Nordea’s Business Innovation Unit ran a pop-up innovation lab with five students from varying academic backgrounds as a part of the Summer of Innovation Programme.
+The team was given a problem each Monday which they worked on using Google’s Design Sprint process to have a tested prototype by each Friday.

 Insights and knowledge sharing